National Victory Celebration

 The National Victory Celebration was held in Washington, D.C., United States, on June 8, 1991, to celebrate the conclusion of the Gulf War.
 It was the largest American military parade since World War II.
 8,000 Desert Storm troops marched in the national parade.
 A small group of Vietnam veterans also took part in the parade.
 General Norman Schwarzkopf Jr., the commander of the Desert Storm forces, led the parade.
 The parade took place on Constitution Avenue, Pennsylvania Avenue, and across the Memorial Bridge.
-The elaborate parade, which cost $12 million, was criticized by opponents because they claimed it to be militaristic.
+The elaborate parade, which cost $12 million, was criticized by opponents of its militarism.

 The celebration helped to set a single day Metrorail record of 786,358 trips, breaking the record of 604,089 trips set during the inauguration of George H. W. Bush in 1989.
 The record would last until the first inauguration of Bill Clinton in 1993.
 It also set a weekend record which would last 17 years until it was broken in 2010 by the Rally to Restore Sanity and/or Fear.